 - Users have to re-enter passwords to access protected content

-- The cookies expiration time is from 10 days (WP default value) to 7 days (PPWP default value)
+- The cookies expiration time changes from 10 days (WP default value) to 7 days (PPWP default value)

 - If you’re using the same password for multiple pages & posts, you will have to enter passwords for each and every page